 7. No question is a stupid question

 - Nursing is tough.
 It will require you to ask many questions that to you might seem stupid.
 Just remember that if you have a question, the person next to you is probably having the same question.

 8. Make sure you maintain a social life

 - Nursing School can easily take over your life.
 I have found that I have done better in school while still hanging out with my non-nursing friends.
 They give me a break from the everyday struggles that most nursing majors go through.
 They help me keep my sanity and are always good people to talk to about the program and some of the things that I have experienced.

 9. Your mom will be your best friend

-- Through-out school, and defiantly the nursing program, I have found myself calling my mom for than once a day.
+- Throughout school, and defiantly the nursing program, I have found myself calling my mom for than once a day.
 She is my best friend.
-Most of the times I am freaking out about deadlines, crying because I had a bad day, or I just need to talk to someone.
+Most of the time I am freaking out about deadlines, crying because I had a bad day, or I just need to talk to someone.
 She always has an open mind and gives me great advice on what to do.
 I am so grateful to have her in my life.

 10. HAVE FUN

 - Yes, nursing school is hard, but it is so important to have fun.
 Make sure you make time to hang out with friends, and overall, enjoy being in the program!